 - Where will you look for information?
 Books, Articles, Websites, Television, People?

-- Use the library catalog to find books, the library databases to find articles and the Internet Public Library to find quality websites.
+- Use the library catalog to find books, the library databases to find articles and carefully evaluate all websites you consider.

 - Keep track of all that you find using a research log.